benefitsexplore

 The Mediterranean

 Enjoy summer’s final fling with a trip to the Med bathing in much more manageable temperatures and less manic crowds.
 In September, the sun’s still shining and you can explore The Riviera unencumbered – the coastline from Nice to Cannes takes on an even more romantic glow during the Indian summer making it the perfect time to take in the pastel-perfect cliff top towns and hidden coves.
 Nice is still buzzing with music festivals from classical to jazz, and the town still retains that upbeat summer vibe.
 Looking for a mates’ trip idea?
-Crossover Festival, from 4-8 September, is at the stunning outdoor Théâtre de Verdure with a stellar line-up of urban and electro music.
-Top tip - the brand new Mama Shelter in Nice is running at 50% off until 12 September so makes ideal festival digs.
+Crossover Festival, from 5-7 September, is at the stunning outdoor Théâtre de Verdure with a stellar line-up of urban and electro music.
 Keeping the electro theme, September is the time those in the know prefer to go to Ibiza.
 The peak August madness has passed and there’s more space to enjoy the beauty of island, plus it’s closing party season so some of the best club nights of the year happen this month.
 Ready to detox after all that?
-Join a beachside yoga session at one of the still open, but now far quieter, beach club venues.
+Treat yourself to the Herbar 360° Facial Residency at Hyde Ibiza, running 11-17 September.

 Editorial image